SciFigureAI logoSciFigureAI

 Review and refine

-Use image editing to adjust structure, labels, and visual emphasis.
+Use image editing to adjust arrows, visual hierarchy, labels, and scientific emphasis without starting over.

-Use a sketch to preserve the sequence, then let the generated draft clean up spacing and visual hierarchy.
+Use a sketch to preserve the receptor, ligand, signaling cascade, and nucleus response layout, then let the generated draft clean up spacing and visual hierarchy.

 Copy-ready prompt direction